1937 Chicago Bears season: Schedule

-Note: Intra-division opponents are in bold text.

 Standings

 Championship Game

 The Bears lost to the Washington Redskins at Wrigley Field 28–21.
 Rookie Sammy Baugh threw two fourth-quarter touchdown passes to upset the Bears.
 The Bears quarterbacks were ineffective, completing only 8 of 30 passes for 207 yards.
 Baugh set several NFL championship game records while completing 17 of 34 passes for 358 yards, three touchdowns and one interception.